wyoung1810/machine_tending_robot/README.md

 # machine_tending_robot
-Documentation for automated machine tending system using Universal Robotics UR5 and Tormach 770M.
+Documentation for automated machine tending system using a Kinova Gen3 robotic arm and Tormach 770M CNC mill.